Federal District (Brazil): Tourism and recreation

-Located in Brasília, the "Parque da Cidade" ("City Park"), which is named after the wife of Brazilian president Juscelino Kubitschek, extends over four million square meters.
+Located in Brasília, the "Parque da Cidade" ("City Park"), officially the "Parque da Cidade Sarah Kubitschek", is named after the wife of Brazilian president Juscelino Kubitschek, extends over four million square meters.
 It includes landscape works of Burle Marx, and wall tiles that decorate restrooms in the park designed by Athos Bulcão.
 Equipped with sports courts, a horse track, a racing kart track, skate tracks, playgrounds for children, bicycle tracks and trails for walks and jogging, the City Park attracts thousands of people everyday, specially on weekends.
 The park's main entrance is located in the Monumental Axis South, but there are secondary exits that lead to other areas in the city's south wing.